Adam Walters

-Adam Walters is a Walkley Award winning Australian journalist author and Brisbane Bureau Chief for Sky News Australia.
-He was also a political adviser to former New South Wales Premier, Morris Iemma.
+Adam Walters is a Walkley award winning Australian journalist author and Brisbane Bureau Chief for Sky News Australia.
+Walters cofounded the Kennedy Awards for Excellence in Journalism and worked briefly as a political adviser to former New South Wales Premier, Morris Iemma.

 Journalistic career

 Early career

 Walters' first job was at The Daily Advertiser, in his home town of Wagga Wagga.
 In 1985 he moved to Sydney, working as a reporter and newsreader for radio 2WS, 2CH and Triple M Sydney.
 In 1989 he joined The Daily Telegraph.

 Television journalism

 In 1990, Walters made the transition to television, as a crime reporter for the Seven Network.
 In 2000, he switched to the Nine Network, continuing in the role of crime reporter.
 He shared a Walkley Award for the Nine News team's coverage of the 2002 Bali bombings, also nominated in the Logie Awards of 2003.
 In 2006, Walters became the Nine Network's NSW State Political Correspondent, and went on to earn Walkley and Logie award nominations for most outstanding television news reporting in 2007 after a series of stories which led to the resignation of the NSW Police Minister.